House of Commons Library: History

 The Library was established in 1818 and a purpose-designed library was built for it by Sir John Soane and completed in 1828.
-This building, along with much of the mediaeval Palace of Westminster, to which it was added, was destroyed by fire in 1834.
+This building, along with much of the medieval Palace of Westminster, to which it was added, was destroyed by fire in 1834.

 In the rebuilding of the Palace of Westminster by Sir Charles Barry and Augustus Welby Northmore Pugin, the Library was given four large rooms on the river front of the principal floor of the new palace, each 40 feet by 25 feet and some 20 ft high.
 This suite was fully opened by 1852, and two additional rooms added in the mid/late 1850s.
 One of these was to compensate for the loss of Room D, which was taken over by Speaker Denison and his successors as their private library—it was not restored until the 1960s.

 The Library was stocked with some 30,000 books majoring in history, topography, literature, biography and politics, as well as the official papers of the House.
 Almost alone among contemporary parliamentary libraries, from about 1860 onwards, the staff were given free rein to determine the scope of the collection.

 In 1945–46, the House of Commons reorganised its library on modern lines.
 A Research Division was created, to provide briefings to Members, and to answer their individual detailed enquiries on a confidential and non-partisan basis.
 A modern reference library was created in the former Map Room, which had been previously equipped with pull-down maps of all parts of the world.

 The Public Information Office (now House of Commons Information Office), was set up in 1978, headed by Chris Pond under the oversight of David Menhennet.
 Menhennet also began electronic publication in the same year, when the Library contributed to the Prestel viewdata system.
 Computerisation of the Library's information systems began in 1979 with the creation of POLIS, the Parliamentary On-Line Information System.

 The total holdings are about 350,000 print items, plus journals and official papers, together with extensive on-line and electronic sources.
 The Library is not a mandatory or copyright deposit library, unlike the British Library and the Library of Congress.
 Some of the older book stock was placed on permanent loan in 2004 with the British Museum, to populate the King's Library there (the original King's Library bookstock having been transferred to the British Library at St Pancras).
 It is the official custodian of the House's printed records.

 In 2008 the Library was incorporated into the new Department of Information Services following a Review of Management and Services of the House of Commons conducted by Sir Kevin Tebbit.
 However, research, information and library services continue to be provided to Members of Parliament and their staff under the House of Commons Library banner.
 The Department of Information Services is also responsible for information services for the public including Parliament's Education Service, the House of Commons Information Office, Visitor Services and the Web & Intranet Service.